 Accounts for Seniors

 There are both low-fee and no-fee accounts available for seniors.
 These accounts offer regular transactions such as withdrawals, deposits, transfers, bill payments and cheque-writing privileges.
-Some seniors’ accounts may include more specialized services such as no-fee money orders, certified cheques and travellers’ cheques, and a discount on safety deposit box rentals.
+Some seniors’ accounts may include more specialized services such as no-fee money orders, certified cheques and a discount on safety deposit box rentals.
 Guaranteed Income Supplement beneficiaries are also eligible to have the fees waived for the low-fee account.

-Your Money Seniors, developed in partnership with the Financial Consumer Agency of Canada (FCAC), is the CBA’s free, non-commercial seminar program for Canadians entering — or already in — retirement.
+Your Money Seniors, developed in collaboration with the Financial Consumer Agency of Canada (FCAC), is the CBA’s free, non-commercial seminar program for Canadians entering — or already in — retirement.
 The program has three modules to deliver much-needed information on:

 - how to plan your income and make the most of your money in retirement